The Forum's Program

 Cockt.ai.l Reception – Co-Organized with Boston Consulting Group

-On the eve of the AI Action Summit, the Paris Peace Forum, together with the Boston Consulting Group, will host a cocktail reception to welcome participants and celebrate international cooperation on AI.
+On the eve of the AI Action Summit, the Paris Peace Forum, together with the Boston Consulting Group, hosted a cocktail reception to welcome participants and celebrate international cooperation on AI.

 Monday 10th February